PredixDev/px-spacing-responsive-design/README.md

 # Spacing Responsive

-The Predix Experience Spacing Responsive module is an extension of the default [px-spacing-design](https://github.sw.ge.com/pxc/px-spacing-design) module and provides breakpoint-based classes for nudging margins and paddings around responsively, e.g. `.lap-mb0`, `.desk-mb++`.
-This module is a fork of the [inuitcss spacing-responsive](https://github.com/inuitcss/trumps.spacing-responsive) module.
+The Predix Experience Spacing Responsive module is an extension of the default [px-spacing-design](https://github.sw.ge.com/pxc/px-spacing-design) module and provides breakpoint-based classes for nudging margins and paddings around responsively.
+This module is a fork of inuitcss' [spacing-responsive](https://github.com/inuitcss/trumps.spacing-responsive) module.

+The Widths Responsive module loops through the breakpoints defined in inuitcss' [settings.responsive](https://github.com/inuitcss/settings.responsive) module to generate prefixed breakpoint-based classes.
+If you are using inuitcss’ default breakpoints, you will be given classes like
+`lap-and-up-m0`, or `desk-pt++`, etc.

 Based on the breakpoints defined in the `$breakpoints` Sass list, then the margins or padding determined in your markup will be triggered.